 The latest research suggests that the link between hearing loss and dementia is crucial to understanding brain health, since it has been confirmed that hearing loss adds to the cognitive load of the brain, leading to social isolation and depression, accelerating brain atrophy.
 Treating hearing loss relieves the cognitive load and reduces the likelihood of developing the associated problems of social isolation and depression, so can make a huge difference to the cognitive health of an individual.

 Getting help as soon as you notice hearing loss is easy, and our trained staff understand that it can be difficult to take this step, so they will help to reassure you throughout the process.
 You can begin by making an appointment to see an audiologist, who will give you a free hearing test so that your base line hearing level can be established.

 Some hearing loss can be temporary, such as hearing loss caused by certain medications or by an earwax blockage, in which case it is usually possible to restore normal hearing levels.
 However, if your hearing loss is permanent, you will be offered a variety of options and may find that hearing aids offer you the best solution.
 Modern digital hearing aids are tiny, and offer a great hearing experience, so other people will not even be aware that you are wearing them!

 Book A Free Hearing Test at Hidden Hearing

 If you think that you or a loved one may be experiencing hearing loss, you should make an appointment to see an audiologist as soon as possible.
-Hidden Hearing is Ireland’s leading private provider of hearing care solutions, and our national network includes over seventy-five branches and clinics.
+Hidden Hearing is Ireland’s leading private provider of hearing care solutions, and our national network includes over eighty-two branches and clinics.
 Simply contact Hidden Hearing online today, or pop into your local branch.